laaraujo/tutupa-tg-bot/README.md

-You send the bot an audio file **or a Spotify track link**; it produces an mp3 (via [spotDL](https://github.com/spotDL/spotify-downloader) for Spotify links, which sources the audio from YouTube Music), runs `demucs --two-stems` on the GPU, and sends both resulting tracks back.
+You send the bot an audio file **or a Spotify track link**; it produces an mp3 (via [spotDL](https://github.com/spotDL/spotify-downloader) for Spotify links, which sources the audio from YouTube Music).
+The bot then shows an inline keyboard so you can choose which output(s) you want; once you confirm, it runs `demucs --two-stems` on the GPU and sends back each selected track as an MP3.

 > Note: downloading from Spotify via third-party tooling is against Spotify's
 > Terms of Service.
 Use this for personal purposes only.